CreatieveNaam/po-paradigma/README.md

 Jumps van be used to jump to different parts of code based on labels.
 They are used to divert program flow.
 The format of the jump is `jmp label`

 ## Comparisons
 Comparisons allow programs to be able to take different paths based on certain conditions.
-The format of a comparison is `jmp register, register` or `jmp register, value`.
+The format of a comparison is `cmp register, register` or `cmp register, value`.

 ## Conditional Jumps
 After a comparison is made, a conditional jump can be made.
 Conditional jumps are based on the status of the flags.
 In code, conditional jumps are written just like 'normal' jumps, however `jmp` is replaced by the symbol for the conditional jump.
 The table below shows all jump symbols.